elba7r/system-v9/erpnext/docs/user/manual/en/setting-up/print/letter-head.md

 #Letter Head

 Each company has default Letter Head for their company.
 This Letter Head values are generally set as Header and Footer in the documents.
-In ERPNext, you can capture the these details in the Letter Head master.
+In Revalue ERP, you can capture the these details in the Letter Head master.

 In the Letter Head master, you can track Header and Footer details of the company.
 These details will appear in the Print Format of the transactions like Sales Order, Sales Invoice, Salary Slip, Purchase Order etc.